Auste1989/metis_projects/Student_Grade_Prediction/README.md

 sex, age, relationship status, alcohol consumption, etc. In total 30 different features are available, appropriate ones will be selected using data analysis.

 ### Why?
-Understanding how different characteristics, family situations and choices in life affect ones learning (through grades) can be very powerful.
+Understanding how different characteristics, family situations and choices in life affect student's learning (through grades) can be very powerful.
 Especially when talking about youth education.
-If more schools did such data collection and analysis, we would probably have a much better education programs catered to different groups of students.
+If more schools did such data collection and analysis, we would likely have a much better education programs catered to different groups of students.
 Moreover, actual science based information could be passed on to the parents who could, in turn, make smarter decisions for their children / teenagers.
-As a side note, I have a *(strong)* opinion that drinking alcohol has a negative impact on learning.
-It would be interesting to see if that is, indeed, the case in a more scientific way rather than just from personal experience.

 Overall, This is not so much of a business problem, but rather a social responsibility question.
-*I don't have any specific knowledge other than my, my family's and friends' experience*

 ### Plan of Action: